redlessme/Stress-Recognition-in-Thermal-Videos-using-BDLRCN/README.md

-# Stress Recognition in Thermal Videos using Bi-Directional Long-Term Recurrent Convolutional Neural Network (ICONIP2021)
+# Stress Recognition in Thermal Videos(ICONIP2021)
 The code will be released soon.